nothingspecialguild/Nothing-Special/rules/raidrules.md

 Members of the raid team are expected to attend all raids, both progression and reclears, with the exception of absences/IRL commitments.
 If you've joined the team, you have agreed your availability for our raid nights and times.

+Raid team members are expected to have 80% attendance minimum.
+This is to ensure consistency during progression runs, which will enable us to succeed and improve.

+In real terms: for every **10** raids, you must attend at least **8**.

-If your circumstances change and you are unable to consistently attend 80%+ of raids, (excluding legitimate absences), please speak to an officer.
+If your circumstances change and you are unable to consistently attend 80%+ of raids, please speak to an officer; changes in IRL are expected and understandable.
+We are here to help and support you where we can.

 ## RAIDING OUTSIDE OF GUILD RUNS (PUG GROUPS ETC)